 A preliminary draft of the Commission's proposed modifications was made available to the public in a document placed on the Commission's Internet site as announced in the notice of institution of the investigation.
-In addition, various associations and industries were directly contacted to explain the nature of the investigation and to seek input from interested entities.
 The proposed modifications presented in appendix B to this report and summarized below incorporate revisions made as a result of written comments submitted to the Commission and of any corrections or technical changes deemed necessary (including corrigenda issued by the WCO).

 The bulk of the recommendations in appendix B are based upon decisions taken by the HSC during its 24th through 33rd sessions (October 1999 through May 2004), following various actions of the RSC, which submitted its proposals as they were finalized.
-Though the aim of the RSC in its last review cycle was to concentrate its efforts on high-technology goods of chapters 84, 85 and 90, the WCO's Article 16 recommendation issued on June 26, 2004, contains several hundred amendments affecting 83 chapters and more than 240 headings throughout the nomenclature.
+Though the aim of the RSC in its latest review cycle was to concentrate its efforts on high-technology goods of Chapters 84, 85 and 90, the WCO's Article 16 recommendation issued on June 26, 2004 contains several hundred amendments affecting 83 chapters and more than 240 headings throughout the nomenclature.
 These changes are intended to update the nomenclature or clarify the classification of particular goods.
-For example, printing machinery that formerly was classifiable in various areas of the nomenclature will now be combined into a single heading (8443); in another case, a number of changes will be made in the headings covering wood and bamboo products of chapter 44.
+For example, printing machinery that formerly was classifiable in various areas of the nomenclature will now be combined into a single heading (8443); in another case, a number of changes will be made in the headings covering wood and bamboo products of Chapter 44.
 Certain changes in the Article 16 recommendation require no corresponding changes in the HTS, because the proposals either relate to the French text only or do not require the establishment of additional tariff rate lines to continue existing U.S. duty treatment.
 In addition, as discussed in the paragraphs set forth below, a few changes contained in appendix B result from requests by Customs.